TomOeggl/event-calendar/README.md

 Create a rudimentary navigation to switch between overview and the add event page

+## Approach

-Decided for a SPA, high contrast between navigation/header in design and content and reduced but comprehensive details and overall view.
+Decided for a SPA, high contrast between navigation/header and content in ui design and and minimalistic, but comprehensive and (hopefully) effective interaction and data displaying possibilties.
+The page is broken down into self contained react elements with readability prioritized.
+Global data conversion and formatting functions have there own place in the utils directory, global style classes are defined in index.css.

 ### Screenshots of final result